volkerson/Sass-Boilerplate-With-Python/README.md

-# Sass Boilerplate With Python
+# Sass Boilerplate With Python - For MAC OS

 This Python Script creates a projects folder with the recommended SASS-7-1-pattern architecture and runs npm install for you.
 So you're ready to code in no time!

+# System
+The script runs on Mac OS.
+You need to have node.js installed.
+Otherwise the command npm install won't work.

 # How to use
 1. Download the python file and move it to the folder where you're creating your projects